Asupreya/AWS-Restart/README.md

 # AWS-Restart
-This is repository for test github.
+This is repository for python learning in AWS-Restart bootcamp.